-ARU Development Charges Waiver for Third ARU Consistent with the DCA, 1997, exemption of the first two Additional Residential Units, this program exempts the third Additional Residential Unit from Development Charges.
+Consistent with the DCA, 1997, exemption of the first two Additional Residential Units, this program exemptswaives development charges for the third Additional Residential Unit from Development Charges.
 This program supports the City's four units as of right policies and Zoning permissions.